Skip to content

 (Click to zoom)

-Why?: Security training often focuses on disparate attack tactics and techniques without disclosing whether the attack would actually be real-world.
+👉 Why?: Security training often focuses on disparate attack tactics and techniques without disclosing whether the attack would actually be real-world.
 As we are interested in the security components of these labs, it's important to know how likely an attack were to actually happen.

 Exercise Files

 Exercise files are used throughout Cloud & Attacks 101.
+We use exercise files for:

 Github Repository

-Clone the repository: git clone https://github.com/projectsecio/exercise-files/tree/main/networks-attacks-101
+Clone the repository: git clone https://github.com/projectsecio/exercise-files/tree/main/cloud-attacks-101

 Hosts